mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/intro.md

 ## Copying or Moving Wireframes between Projects

 Sometimes you might want to copy or move a wireframe from one project to another.
-To do so, follow the steps below:

-1. Select all your controls from the current wireframe in project A (CTRL/CMD+A)
-2. Open project B and add a new wireframe
-3. Paste your controls (CTRL/CMD+V)

-Alternatively, you can use the JSON feature:
+Here is a simple way to do it:

 1. Open the two projects (each in its own browser tab or window)
 2. In the source project, select the wireframe you want to copy or move.
-3. In the Project menu, select **Export > Wireframe to JSON…** This will put a text-based representation of the wireframe in the clipboard.
+3. Select all the controls from this wireframe (CTRL/CMD+A) and copy the controls (CTRL/CMD+C)
-4. In the target project, select **Import > Wireframe JSON…** from the Project menu.
+4. In the target project, paste your controls (CTRL/CMD+V) in a newly created wireframe
-5. In the dialog that pops up, paste the contents of the clipboard with CTRL+V and click the Import button.

 That’s it!
 You may now delete the wireframe from the source project if you wish.

-{{% alert info %}}**Note:** Symbols and images won’t get transferred in this process.
-You will have to manually add them to the new project.{{% /alert %}}
+{{% alert warning %}}**Note:** Symbols and images won’t get transferred in this process.
+You will have to manually add them to the target project.{{% /alert %}}

+Alternatively, you can also use the JSON feature, available in the Export menu:

+1. Open the two projects
+2. In the source project, select the wireframe you want to copy or move.
+3. In the Project menu, select **Export > Wireframe to JSON...** This will put a text-based representation of the wireframe in the clipboard.
+4. In the target project, select **Import > Wireframe JSON...** from the Project menu.
+5. In the dialog that pops up, paste the content of the clipboard with CTRL/CMD+V and click the Import button.

 * * *